Joe Pigott: Ipswich Town

 On 12 July 2021, Pigott joined Ipswich Town on a free transfer.
 He signed a three-year contract with the club.
 After making his debut for Ipswich on the opening day of the 2021–22 season against Morecambe, he scored his first goal for the club in the following match against Burton Albion on 14 August, a goal that was initially ruled as a Thomas O'Connor own goal, but was later awarded to Pigott following a review by the Dubious Goal Panel.

 In July 2022 he joined Portsmouth on loan.
 He scored his first goal for Portsmouth in an EFL Cup win over Cardiff City on 9 August 2022.

+Leyton Orient

+On 21 July 2023, Pigott joined Leyton Orient on a two-year deal.

+On 11 July 2024, Pigott returned to League Two side AFC Wimbledon on a season-long loan deal.

+On 2 June 2025, Orient said the player would be leaving when his contract expired.

+Folkestone Invicta

+On 5 September 2025, Pigott joined Folkestone Invicta.